kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 ### `$ref`/`$defs` resolution (on-demand)

 - The generator performs shallow, on-demand dereferencing via `FormGenerator.derefNode(node)`.
 - Only local `$ref` paths (e.g. `#/$defs/...`) are resolved when the node is accessed.
-We do not pre-expand the full schema to avoid deep recursion and stack overflows with large or recursive schemas.
+The full schema is not pre-expanded to avoid deep recursion and stack overflows.
 - `normalizeSchema()` is used wherever node access occurs to ensure unions and `$ref` are dereferenced just enough for rendering/typing decisions.

 ### How content is built (inline, ordered)